liuchengxu/vim-clap/README.md

 #### `Rust`

-If you have installed Rust on your system, specifically, `cargo` executable exists, you can build the extra tools for a performant and nicer vim-clap.
-If you ensure Rust nightly has been installed on your system, you can just try this single command `:call clap#helper#build_all()`, otherwise please see the following section to build accordingly.
+If you have installed Rust on your system, specifically, `cargo` executable exists, you can build the extra tools for a performant and nicer vim-clap using this single command `:call clap#helper#build_all()`.

 ##### `maple` binary